Surveying structural complexity in quantum many-body systems: Results

 \section{Results}

-\textbf{Stochastic processes from quantum many-body systems.} Measurements of quantum systems are inherently probabilistic.
-When making a series of measurements on quantum systems, the outputs form a stochastic sequence.
+\textbf{Stochastic processes from quantum many-body systems.} The measures of structural complexity used in this manuscript are defined in terms of classical stochastic processes.
+To apply them to quantum systems, we need some method to meaningfully extract such a process from a quantum system.
+Since measurements of a quantum system are inherently probabilistic, when making a series of measurements on a quantum system the outputs form a stochastic sequence.
+We can then analyse the structure in this sequence using the above measures.
 The structure in this sequence can embody structure present in the underlying quantum state that gave rise to the observations.
+Taking this as a proxy for structure in the quantum system itself, the approach can be described as a `semi-classical' method for describing the structural complexity of quantum systems and processes.

+There are many possible measurement protocols that could extract a classical time-series from an infinite length one-dimensional quantum many-body chain.
+For instance, one could measure the same site at multiple points in time, allowing the system to evolve between measurements.
+Alternatively, as done here, one can take measurements sequentially across consecutive sites of the chain, sweeping from left to right.
+This effectively measures one different site per timestep, and the outcomes of this form a time-series, where the temporal indices of the time-series are in one-to-one correspondence with the spatial indices of the sites in the chain.
+This is illustrated in Fig.~\ref{figmeasure}.

-To this end, we study the structure of infinite length one-dimensional quantum many-body chains, where measurements are made on consecutive sites sweeping from left to right, with spatial position naturally forming an analogue to temporal location.
-Specifically, we consider non-degenerate, site-local measurement operators such that on site $j$, a set of measurement outcomes $r_j\in \mathcal{R}$ are associated with unique eigenstates $\ket{r_j}$.
+Specifically, we consider non-degenerate, site-local measurement operators such that on site $j$, a set of measurement outcomes $r_j\in \mathcal{R}$ are associated with unique eigenstates $\ket{r_j}$ of the measurement operator.
 This measurement outcome is taken to be the corresponding $j$-th observation in the constructed stochastic process.
 As we sweep the output sequence from left to right, it follows then that the output sequence $\overleftrightarrow{r}$ occurs with probability